pdt1806/the-other-me/README.md

 ### Features of this website

-- A simple and clean design.
-- Lightweight and fast.
+- It's lightweight.
+- It's responsive.
-- Responsive design.
+- It works.

+(if you know, you know)

 - Anime girls.
+- Cristiano Ronaldo.
 - Help you know more about "the other me."

 ![](https://the-other.bennynguyen.dev/images/web/thumbnail.png)